CMP-Studio/Hour_Of_Code_Curriculum/README.md

 ![pictures of code drawings](https://github.com/crecord/DrawingWithCode-ScienceCenter/blob/master/examples.png)

-You can download all these examples by pressing the "Download Zip" button on the right on this web page.
-You will also need Processing, which you can [download here](https://processing.org/download/).
+You can download all these examples by going to github.com/CMP-Studio/Hour_Of_Code_Curriculum/ and pressing the "Download Zip" button on the right on this web page.
+You will also need Processing, which you can [download](https://processing.org/download/) at processing.org/download/.

-If you are just learning how to program, I strongly recommend checking out [Scratch!](https://scratch.mit.edu/)
+If you are just learning how to program, I strongly recommend checking out [Scratch!](https://scratch.mit.edu/)scratch.mit.edu

 ## Coding Challenges